-Small gasoline engine structure and operating theory with emphasis placed on maintenance of the engine wherever possible.
-This course includes basic hydraulic theory emphasizing the operation of common systems in use today.
-Horticultural machinery selection, operation, and adjustments are discussed.
-The principles of mixing, placing, and curing concrete, along with the use of iron and wood for fences, walls, and furnishings, are taught with regard to the importance of durability.
+Small gasoline engine structure and operating theory are studied, with emphasis on engine maintenance and trouble-shooting.
+This course includes basic hydraulic theory, emphasizing the operation of common systems in use today.
+A wide range of horticultural machinery is studied, as well as the principles of mixing, placing, and curing concrete, fence making, and chainsaw operation.

-AE 39: Tractor Overhaul Instructor: Prof. Desir
+AE 39: Tractor Overhaul

-Prerequisite: AE 63 Preparatory: AE 20
+Instructor: Prof. DesirPrerequisite: AE 63 Preparatory: AE 20